kraigb/vs-product-guide/src/pages/Languages/python.md

 The tools can be automatically installed with Visual Studio 2015 by checking the Python Tools for Visual Studio box under the Programming Languages option.

-[TODO: Steve--do you have a simple screenshot for this?]

 ## Key Features